Autizum/autizum/content/blogs/importance-of-early-intervention-autism.md

 ---
 title: "The Importance of Early Intervention in Autism – A Guide by Autizum"
 date: 2024-02-14
-description: " we emphasize the importance of early autism diagnosis and therapies to help children develop essential life skills "
+description: "we emphasize the importance of early autism diagnosis and therapies to help children develop essential life skills"
 image: "/assets/img/blog/blog-3.jpg"
 draft: false
 ---